csswizardry/CSS-Guidelines/README.md

 **NEVER use IDs in CSS.**

 They can be used in your markup for JS and fragment identifiers but use only classes for styling.
-We don’t want to see a single ID in any stylesheets.
+You don’t want to see a single ID in any stylesheets!

 Classes come with the benefit of being reusable (even if we don’t want to, we can) and they have a nice, low specificity.
 Specificity is one of the quickest